elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 4. #Adorno - Sci is suffocating and kills creativity.
 It becomes the new Religion, blind faith in it negates human freedom which is an integral part of soc sci
 5. JF #Feyerbend - SM restricts choices of researcher, socio research should be free & liberating
 6. #Habermas - Sci is Presumptive
-7. Paul #Feyerbend - Epistemological Anarchism
+7. Paul #Feyerbend - Epistemological Anarchism  #criticism

+#### Conclusion
+Sociology is a complex and challenging discipline.
+It is a science, but it is also a social science, which means that it must take into account the subjective aspects of human behaviour.
+Sociology can be a valuable tool for understanding the world around us, but it is important to be aware of its limitations  #conclusion

 ***
+#check

 Immanuel #Kant: There are two sources of knowledge – Philosophy (deals with statement of values) and Science (deals with statement of facts).
 There is a logical gap between scientific conclusion and philosophical conclusion.
 They are qualitatively different.
 Neo-Kantian (followers of Kant): Science is nomothetic (tendency to generalize) and philosophy is ideographic (tendency to specify).